Wrongful Termination In Ontario: 29 Questions & Expert Answers

 12. "What kind of compensation might I be entitled to when wrongfully termination?"

 In some cases, employees may also be entitled to damages relating to the manner of dismissal and/or punitive damages.
-If discrimination contributed to your termination, you would also be entitled to general damages for discrimination.
+If discrimination contributed to your termination, you'd also be entitled to general damages for discrimination.

 13. "Can I ask for a written reason for my termination?"